jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 By [Jamie Kowalski](https://github.com/jamiekowalski)

 Filters a FoldingText document based on an expression given in a simple syntax.
-For example, the expression `;writ/fiction/@todo` will show only items tagged @todo that are under an item containing the text 'fiction' that is under an heading with the text 'writ' (including partial word matches).
+For example, the expression `;writ/fiction/@todo` will show only items tagged @todo that are under an item containing the text 'fiction' that is under an heading with the text 'writ' (including partial word matches, so ‘writing’ would be matched).

 The extension can also be triggered with the keyboard shortcut Shift+Command+' (this can be changed near the end of the main.js file).

 If the path cannot be parsed, a message is logged to the console.
-(Access the console in FoldingText by holding the Option key when you launch the app; then right-click within the editor and choose 'Inspect Element'.)
+(Access the console in FoldingText choosing Help > SDK Runner and clicking the gear icon in the window that opens.)

-Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions) build 716 or later.

 The extension can also be used with [TaskPaper 3](http://support.foldingtext.com/discussions/development-versions).
 In TaskPaper, `;` matches projects rather than headings.

+Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions) build 723 or later, or [TaskPaper 3.0](http://support.foldingtext.com/discussions/development-versions).

 ## Examples of expressions: